-On Tuesday, November 8, 2016, we voted, and Donald Trump will be the next President of the United States.
+On Tuesday, November 8, 2016, some of us voted, and Donald Trump will be the next President of the United States.

 While watching the coverage of the election over the last year, I couldn't understand how any rational person could ever vote for someone like Trump, but even the most rational of people can work against their best interests when they feel unfairly treated, as demonstrated in an economic experiment called the ultimatum game1: